-This ad campaign provided Magnum the platform to quickly reach out to a large user base and create awareness.
-It also got people immediately talking about Magnum through Tweets and pictures and maximized their participation in the Twitter contest.
+This ad campaign provided Magnum the platform to reach out quickly to a large user base and create awareness.
+It also got people talking about Magnum through Tweets and pictures and maximized their participation in the Twitter contest.

 Using Social Media for Campaign

-Magnum came up with a two-phase marketing campaign strategy that allowed promoting the product to the masses in a controlled manner.
+Magnum came up with a two-phase marketing campaign strategy that promoted the product to the masses in a controlled manner.
 The first phase offered exclusivity.
-To prioritize distribution of the product, the brand asked people to Tweet for limited magnum Infinity to be distributed in their city.
+To prioritize distribution of the product, the brand asked people to Tweet for limited Magnum Infinity ice creams to be distributed in their city.

 The city with the most Tweets got to try the limited Magnum Infinity first.
 By doing this, each Tweet represented a chance for a person residing in some city to try the product before everyone else.
-To sustain excitement and drive sales, Magnum launched the second phase of the campaign where consumer's Tweet earned them a chance to go on a trip to London.
+To sustain excitement and drive sales, Magnum launched the second phase of the campaign where the consumer's Tweet earned him or her a chance to go on a trip to London.
 The person who collected the most points won.
-One could either Tweet or put a unique code on the Twitter to participate.
+One could either Tweet or put up a unique code on Twitter to participate.

 By providing consumers an interface to Tweet within the ad, the campaign got them talking about the brand and their experience with Magnum Infinity.
-It helped Magnum successfully reach out to its intended target audience and generate a buzz among people about Magnum Infinity.
-It helped the company ensure continuous user engagement and increase overall the brand recall for Magnum at every step of the campaign.
+It helped Magnum to connect with the intended audience and generated a buzz among people about Magnum Infinity.
+The campaign also ensured continuous user engagement and increased the brand-recall.

 Brand ambassador Kareena Kapoor Khan has been roped in to urge consumers to get #LostinPleasure through a selﬁe campaign.
 The month-long contest is asking people to send in their selﬁes with a Magnum Ice Cream stick in hand, and a creative reason to why Magnum gets them lost in pleasure.
 The top 5 most creative and attractive selﬁes shall win a chance to meet Kareena and take a selﬁe with her.